AJamesPhillips/anot8/README.md

 ## Configure a new vault

-    cp config/vault_template.json config/new_vault_name.json
+    cp config/1.json config/new_vault_id.json

-Increase the `vault_id` by 1
+Suggested to increment "new_vault_id" by 1 each time.

 ### Specifying sources (directories) of PDFs

+Edit the `root_path` attribute to point to the parent directory for your PDFs to annotate.

+Once the annotate server has started you can:

-Edit the `directories` attribute to contain the directories of the files you want to annotate.
-These can be absolute paths but we'd recommend using relative file paths.
-Relative paths are relative to inside the top level directory so will typically start with `../`.
-If you also set the `root_path` attribute then you can set the `directories` paths relative to this `root_path` instead.
-This is preferable as when you sync files between different computers, if the directory subtree resides in a different root directory in the file system, then you only need to change the `root_path` config.
+* edit the `directories` attribute to contain the directories of the files you want to annotate.
+These are relative file.
+They are relative to `root_path`.

 Specifying directories allows you to limit by whitelisting what files are available for the annotations server to serve.